jarviscanada/jarvis_data_eng_BikervensBernard/README.md

 # Bikervens Bernard .
 Jarvis Consulting

-My name is Bernard, and I'm a software developer.
+My name is Bernard, I completed a 3-year DEC degree in computer science technology (software development) at Maisonneuve College in Montreal and I'm a software developer.
 My job is to design computer applications or programs.
 I do this by building a complex architecture in an array of different technologies based on current needs.
 I design, implement, test and deploy modern solutions to everyday technological concerns.
-I went on to complete a 3-year DEC degree in computer science technology (software development) at Maisonneuve College in Montreal I am very passionate about technology and software development because it has allowed me to express my creativity while resolving my need to always learn and work and solve problems.
-It started from myspace.com allowing me as a kid to edit basic HTML/CSS.
-It was an amazing feeling to be able to express my creativity in this way and this is why now I'm very passionate about this industry.
+I am very passionate about technology and software development because it has allowed me to express my creativity while meeting my need to always learn and work to solve problems.

 ## Skills

-**Proficient:** Java (OOP), Linux | Bash, RDBMS and non RDBMS such as MongoDB and SQL, Agile approach, Scrum framework, Github version control system, Vue.js | Node.js
+**Proficient:** Java (OOP), Linux | Bash, RDBMS and non RDBMS such as MongoDB and MySQL, Agile approach, Scrum framework, Github version control system, Vue.js | Node.js

 **Competent:** HTML | CSS, .NET framework C# | selenium, Docker, JavaScript, Graphql